Eaosn/My-Movie-List/README.md

 ### Searching
 type the title of the movies in search bar
-### Favorite list
+### Favorite List
-In index page,pressthe `+` button on the movie to keep it into favorite list.You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list
+In index page, press the `+` button on the movie to keep it into favorite list.
+You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list